Four ways to provide better support to your First Aid Officers

 - Provide your First Aid Officers with access to the Safety Data Sheets (SDS) for all hazardous chemicals that are available for use in your workplace.
 Consider collating the first aid information – and ensure that all first aid requirements are available.
 Again, you may look to review 2 or 3 chemicals each time you meet.

 Only have one First Aid Officer?
-Not a problem!
+No problem!
 Add ‘first aid’ as an agenda item to your existing operational or ‘business as usual’ meetings – this can been routinely, it does not have to be at every one of these meetings.
 The key is to make sure your First Aid Officer(s) remain trained with current practices.
 Oh and don’t forget to keep that first aid kit stocked and ready.

 We know that managing health and safety in the workplace can seem hard and complicated.
 Watch this video to see how Safety Champion Software can help simplify the whole thing for you.